The Last Stand Header

 What I Learned

 The goal of this project was to address the stiff, unsatisfying combat systems in my earlier games/prototypes.
 By rebuilding everything from scratch, the enemy behavior, hit reactions, animations, and overall game feel, I created a combat loop that felt far more responsive and engaging.
 This project taught me the importance of animation timing, blending, and visual/audio feedback in delivering satisfying gameplay.
-It also reinforced how crucial well-tuned AI behavior and reactive enemy design are to creating meaningful combat encounters.
+It also reinforced how important well-tuned AI behavior and reactive enemy design are to creating meaningful combat.

 Screenshots